A child's birth is a gift of joy to a family, and could offer the gift of life to others.

 Can I do both delayed cord clamping and cord blood banking?

 Yes.
-If needed, obstetricians may wait 30 seconds to a minute or more before clamping or cutting the umbilical cord, which is known as delayed cord clamping.
+If needed, obstetricians may wait before clamping or cutting the umbilical cord to allow more cord blood to stay with the baby, which is known as delayed cord clamping.
 Obstetricians and families do not need to alter their care plan for the mother or baby to accommodate cord blood collection.

 When is cord blood used for transplantation?